teleclimber/twine-protocol/README.md

 # Twine Protocol

-Twine Protocol is a simple way to exchange payloads between two running processes.
+Twine Protocol is a developer-friendly way of getting two running processes to have non-trivial message and payload exchanges.

 See the [wiki](https://github.com/teleclimber/twine-protocol/wiki/The-Twine-Protocol) where I dump some thoughts and current info.